Monday, April 30, 2007

 This concept is also refering to creating new contexts to asynchronus information in the way we file it and access it.
 I guess it is fairly similar to the last concept in that we automatically attach our own meta data to it when we store it away for future reference.
 The example is given about website which list links.

 This is an example of an individual contextualising information in the way they are able to access it.
+We place our own stamp on the information in the way we process it.

 Module 2 Concept 11: The relationship of data to meta-data